Bridge piercings are a type of nose piercing that is done in the area between the eyebrows.

 The most common misconception is that this will make you cross-eyed.
 However, until now, there are no reported involuntary eye-crossing caused by bridge piercing.

 For some who have had this for quite some time now, they would say that you will almost forget that the piece is even there.
-It does not interfere with your day-to-day activities, and having it does not make you any less as a person.
+It does not interfere with your day-to-day activities, and having it does not make you any less of a person.

 Proper aftercare after a bridge piercing can minimize several risks associated with the process.
 The best thing to do after bridge piercing is to keep the area clean and avoid touching the piercing with your dirty and unwashed hands.
 Your friends might get intrigued, but don’t make them do the touching.